meareal/DocFX-Docs/README.md

 ## About this repo

 The docs in this repo are built with DocFX.
-Source can be found in this [repo](https://github.com/meareal/DocFX-Src) and it is hosted for free with GitHub Pages.
+Source can be found in this [repo](https://github.com/meareal/DocFX-Src) and it is hosted for free with GitHub Pages, click [here](https://meareal.github.io/DocFX-Docs/DocFX/) to check out the site.